krsbx/tunnelbear-vpn/CONTRIBUTING.md

 # Contribution Guidelines

-When contributing to `run-ts`, whether on GitHub or in other community spaces:
+When contributing to `tunnelbear-vpn`, whether on GitHub or in other community spaces:

 - Be respectful, civil, and open-minded.
-- Before opening a new pull request, try searching through the [issue tracker](https://github.com/krsbx/run-ts/issues) for known issues or fixes.
+- Before opening a new pull request, try searching through the [issue tracker](https://github.com/krsbx/tunnelbear-vpn/issues) for known issues or fixes.

 ## How to Contribute

 ### Prerequisites

-In order to not waste your time implementing changes that has already been declined, or is generally not needed, start by [opening an issue](https://github.com/krsbx/run-ts/issues/new/choose) describing the problem you would like to solve.
+In order to not waste your time implementing changes that has already been declined, or is generally not needed, start by [opening an issue](https://github.com/krsbx/tunnelbear-vpn/issues/new/choose) describing the problem you would like to solve.

 ### Setup your environment